 We are always looking to improve ways we can share our message – look out news of updates and changes!

 Originally planned for school years 6, 7 and 8, the programme has recently been taught in further education establishments, so really works well for teenagers young adults.
 In the new Learning Experience, each Zone is based around one of the three original films & lessons:

-Zone 1 is suitable for primary school children (year 6) upwards, and includes topics such as Safe Choices, Peer Pressure, Bullying, Internet Safety, Safe Adults etc
+Zone 1 is suitable for primary school children (year 6) upwards, and includes topics such as Safe Choices, Peer Pressure, Bullying, Internet Safety and Safe Adults.

 Zone 2 is for secondary pupils upwards, and is centred around the consequences of the choices we make.
-Lessons include Choices, Gangs and Weapons, Consequences, Knives and the Law etc
+Lessons include Choices, Gangs and Weapons, Consequences, and Knives and the Law.

 Zone 3 is a powerful series of lessons that lays out some cold hard facts, including Knife Crime, Gang Culture, the Judicial System, and ends with a Group Presentation to bring together all the pupils have learnt.

 The new Learning Experience was launched at The Astley Cooper School on 19th October 2016 and many schools have now subscribed as a result of the launch.